Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

-But that’s the opposite of what you get with resistance bands.
+But that’s the opposite of what you get with most resistance band exercises.

-That is, there’s more tension at the end of a movement, when your muscles are in a shortened position, than there is at the start when they’re lengthened.
+Rather than constant tension, you get more tension at the end of a movement, when your muscles are in a shortened position, than you get at the start when they’re lengthened.

 Various studies have been done to establish the importance of training at long muscle lengths when it comes to hypertrophy.